TomasBoda/agent-lang/thesis.md

 The web interface is a multi-page web application built in TypeScript on top of the Next.js framework.
 It consists of a landing page, sandbox page and a documentation page.

 ### 4.1 Code Sandbox
+The code sandbox is the main page of the AgentLang web interface.
+It is a place where the user can create projects, model simulations using the AgentLang language, run the simulations and see their results in the visualisation view and the spreadsheet interface.

 <img src="./assets/images/web-sandbox-page.png" width="700">

+On the left-hand side of the window, there is a vertical scrollable list of all user projects.
+The user can create new projects, edit existing projects or remove existing projects.
+After clicking on any of the projects, the project code and the simulation configuration is loaded in the code editor on the right-hand side.

+On the top-right side of the window, there is a control panel with the current project's name, two input fields for updating the `steps` and `delay` parameters and a set of buttons used for handling the start, stop, pause, resume and reset of the current simulation.

 #### 4.1.1 Code Editor
+The code editor is a place where the user inputs the AgentLang code.
+It is used to model the simulation.
+The code editor features basic syntax highlighting and line numbering.
+However, it does not support code completion and code suggestions.

+The most recent code updates are saved automatically on every keypress without the need to press the `save` button located in the control panel.
+The `save` button is primarily used for saving the updated simulation name and the `steps` and `delay` parameters.

+After modeling the simulation, the user can start the simulation using the `start` button in the control panel.

 #### 4.1.2 Spreadsheet Interface